 One of Green Cloud’s core business principles is our dedication to helping our partners succeed.
 That means we do whatever it takes to ensure we address their business needs and are responsive when they require assistance with something… No matter what it is.
-Our Channel Management teams – comprised of a Channel Manager and a support cadre of Account Managers – are great examples of Green Cloud’s partner commitment and exemplify our strategic approach to building relationships in the field.
+Our Channel Management team is a great example of Green Cloud’s partner commitment and exemplifies our strategic approach to building relationships in the field.

 The chief objective of a Channel Management team is to help Green Cloud partners incorporate a new sales and delivery practice into their existing business.
 For many partners, the cloud remains unfamiliar territory and they often have many questions: How am I compensated?
 What internal operational changes do I need to make?
 How are the products supported?
 How will my employees get training?